Atlantic Illumination Entertainment Lighting

 SOCKET REFERENCE

-Note that there are variations of many of these sockets, as used by
+Note that there are variations of many of these sockets as seen

-those other professions, and that they have different IEC designations.
+by those in other professions, and that they have different

 To directly locate a Socket without scanning the table,